 Not at all.
 Yurts are usually for 2 or 5 people, so probably you'll be paired with one of your super friendly group mates, but if you prefer to sleep alone, please request this in the application form and we'll figure out something for you.

 It depends on your nationality.
-From most of the countries, you will need a visa for Mongolia.
+From most of the countries, you don't need a visa for Mongolia.
 Please always check it on your local embassy’s website.
-The process can take up to 3 weeks while you need to leave your passports in the embassies, please be aware of this.
-We'll help you with the whole process, just contact us.
+If you need any help, just contact us.

 We’ll stay between the borders of Mongolia for the whole trip.